makoto/blockparty/README.md

 0987654321
 ```

-Running `invitation.js` will add the has of these invitation code into the InvitationRepository.
+Running `repository.js` will add the has of these invitation code into the ConfirmationRepository.

 ```
-$truffle exec scripts/repository.js -t invitation -i input.txt Adding 1234567890  as  0xf654274a8983066b9f810ed158b3fa883c9d26553429193e4aba65b44b76c835
+$truffle exec scripts/repository.js -t confirmation -i input.txt Adding 1234567890  as  0xf654274a8983066b9f810ed158b3fa883c9d26553429193e4aba65b44b76c835
 Adding 0987654321  as  0x295153b1a40cec2698cd2fb0d75c8137a5c43d67ed5e4b7abbd463bc2b0dfac7
 ```